Templates

 - Concept

 - If the type of (at least) one of the function parameters is a concept, then the function is (in fact) a function template.
-This is like abbreviated function templates in C++ 20, only ommitting the
+This is like abbreviated function templates in C++ 20, only omitting the

 - Explicit function templates